Unmasking the Money-hungry Leeches: The Counterfeit Market

 Where are they?

 Where are these counterfeit goods sold?
-Without you realising it, you could be looking at a counterfeit product right now.
-Look around, it could be the purse you bought at a market, a hijab your co-worker is wearing, or even your boss’s claimed-to-be USD 5,000 watch.
+Without you realizing it, you could be looking at a counterfeit product right now.
+Look around, it could be the purse you bought at a market, a hijab your co-worker is wearing, or even your boss’s claimed-to-be USD 5, 000 watch.
 The fact is, counterfeit is everywhere, but it is more obvious online.
 Products sold on e-commerce websites are more prone to be fake as it is mostly up to the consumers’ judgement to be fooled or not.
 Consumers are merely holding onto the promises of sellers.
 Like every selfish human, as long as you get money, promises are just meaningless words.
 It’s not hard to find counterfeit products around.
 Just go to your nearest night market, walk around the city, or even go to a hypermarket.
 The counterfeit products are endless!
 You could find almost everything you desire, ranging from handbags, watches, music, cigarettes, electronics, and many more.

 The top 10 counterfeited products

 Suzanna (2016) mentioned that in the report Trade in Counterfeit and Pirated Goods: Mapping the Economic Impact, Nike is among one of the most counterfeited brands, along with Rolex, Ray-Ban, and Louis Vuitton.
 Fake Nike shoes are valued at a minimum of $5 and a maximum of $200, Louis Vuitton bags around $5 to $1 500, Ray-ban glasses $5 to $150, while Rolex is sold to consumers maximum $20, 000.
-Compared to a Rolex watch’s maximum price, which is $17.8 Million, the price of counterfeits is definitely a bargain for someone who craves luxury items but is unwilling to pay millions, but without realising, they are wasting a huge sum of money for a low-quality product.
+Compared to a Rolex watch’s maximum price, which is $17.8 Million, the price of counterfeits is definitely a bargain for someone who craves luxury items but is unwilling to pay millions, but without realizing, they are wasting a huge sum of money for a low-quality product.
 The U.S. Customs and Border Protection Office of Trade (2018) reported that the number of the fiscal year 2018 seizures accumulated to 33,810 and $1,399,873,842 MSRP. ”The global footwear market size was valued at $365.5 billion in 2020 and is estimated to reach $530.3 billion by 2027” (Nitesh, Himanshu, Desmukh, 2020).
 The footwear industry alone is valued at $365.5 billion.
 It is not surprising how the counterfeit industry can debilitate a country’s economy.

 What’s on the news?